A framework for the local information dynamics of distributed computation in complex systems: Information Modification

+As a further test of the measure, we examined collisions between the domain walls of rule 18; see \cite{liz10e}.
+We found that collisions between the domain walls were quite clearly highlighted as the dominant information modification events for this rule - importantly, this result provides evidence that collision of \emph{irregular} particles are information modification events, as expected.
+The reader is referred to \cite{liz10e} for further discussion of the information modification dynamics of rule 18.

-We also apply $s(i,n,k=16)$ to ECA rule 22, as displayed in \fig{22-sep-neg-16} and \fig{22-sep-neg-16}.
+We also apply $s(i,n,k=16)$ to ECA rule 22, as displayed in \figu{22-sep-colour-16}.
 As could be expected from our earlier results, there are many points of both positive and negative local separable information here.
-The presence of negative values implies the occurance of non-trivial information modification, yet there does not appear to be any structure to these profiles.
+The presence of negative values implies the occurrence of non-trivial information modification, yet there does not appear to be any structure to these profiles.
 Again, this aligns well with the lack of coherent structure found using the other measures in this framework and from the local statistical complexity profile of rule 22 \cite{sha06}.